ClementJ18/necrobot/command_removal.md

 Instead of using a command to force a message to starboard use a context menu to make it easier for the user to select which message they want to force.

+## giveaway
+* Native Discord Alternative: None

+Giveaway is an ephemeral command with no proper implementation that has never been used.
+It also relies on a reaction flow which should be avoided.